Forty-seven tasks in one week. Branches created, PRs submitted, code reviewed. The dashboard was green. The metrics looked great. And JJ was furious.

 await self.save_project_memory(memory)

-JJ’s new question: “What moved forward this week?”
+JJ’s new question: “What moved forward?”